AguaClara/Textbook/AIDE/Specifications.rst

 Filter Modules
 --------------

+The sand layers are contiguous and the only distinction between layers is the direction of flow during filtration.
 Each layer of sand sits in between an inlet and outlet filter module.
 Each module consists of a large diameter trunk inlet/outlet pipe, which connects to a row of smaller branch pipes.
 The branch pipes are supported along the filter walls by receptor pipes.

 The filter modules are anchored to the concrete slab to prevent uplift at the transition to backwash.
 The uplift forces are considerable and are detailed in :ref:`Backwash Initiation Forces <heading_StaRS_Backwash_Force>`.